What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of political scientists is projected to grow 3 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of political scientists is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.